NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 }
 ```

-The function `nixosTest` takes an attribute set that follows the module convention to [specify the test](https://nixos.org/manual/nixos/stable/index.html#sec-test-options-reference).
+The function `nixosTest` takes a [module](https://nixos.org/manual/nixos/stable/#sec-writing-modules) to specify the [test options](https://nixos.org/manual/nixos/stable/index.html#sec-test-options-reference).
-Because the attribute set only defines options, one can use the abbreviated form of the [module convention](https://nixos.org/manual/nixos/stable/#sec-writing-modules).
+Because this module only sets configuration values, one can use the abbreviated form of the module convention.
-The attribute set needs to define the following options:
+The following configuration values must be set:

 - [`name`](https://nixos.org/manual/nixos/stable/index.html#test-opt-name) defines the name of the test.